jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-By verbalizing what you learned you can fill up any gaps and you have an ending that is not abrupt.
+By verbalizing what you learned you can fill any gaps and create fade out the research session.
-When you finished going though your notes, thank the participant for taking the time.
+When you finished going though your notes and giving your summary, thank the participant for taking the time.
 If you have any incentives or compensation, give them to the participant.
-In addition, I try to summarize the next steps in the research.
-I think it is nice to let the participant know, how the data matters for
+In addition, I try to give an outlook on the next steps in the research.
+I think it is nice to let the participant know how the data matters for
 me:

  <div class="example">

  My next steps would be going though audio and notes.
-After anonymizing the data I and my colleague analyze your data and the data from other research session to find out how graphic designers work.
+After anonymizing what we recorded, me and my colleague analyze the data and the data from other research sessions to find out how graphic designers work.

-We will try to improve our service by making it more suitable to this workflow.
+We will try to improve our products by making it more suitable to this workflow.

 </div>

 ## Recording

 ### Notes and Sketches on paper